ProfessionalsAlan S. Halperin

 Alan has been listed as a leading lawyer by Chambers USA and Chambers High Net Worth (currently ranked Band 1) for his work in Wealth Management Law and Private Wealth Law, respectively, since 2006.
 He has also been listed in The Best Lawyers in America for Trusts & Estates Law (New York City) since 1995.

-For the last two decades, Alan has been an adjunct professor at New York University School of Law where he has taught a number of courses involving taxation of trusts and estates, estate and gift tax and charitable giving.
-He has lectured extensively on estate planning subjects, including at the Heckerling Institute and presented the New York City Bar Association’s Mortimer H. Hess Memorial lecture.
-Alan has written articles that have appeared in numerous legal journals and guides.
+For the last two decades, Alan has served as a lecturer and an adjunct professor at New York University School of Law, where he has taught courses involving taxation of trusts and estates, estate and gift tax, charitable giving and international estate planning.
+He has lectured extensively on estate planning subjects, including at the Heckerling Institute, and presented the New York City Bar Association’s Mortimer H. Hess Memorial lecture.
+His articles have appeared in numerous legal journals and guides.

 In addition, Alan is a Fellow of the American College of Trust and Estate Counsel.
 He serves as co-chair of the Estate and Gift Taxation Committee of the Tax Section of the New York State Bar.
 He is also the former chair of the Trusts, Estates and Surrogate’s Court Committee for the Association of the Bar of the City of New York and a former member of that Association’s Committee on Estate and Gift Tax.
 He serves on the tax panel for the United Jewish Appeal – Federation of Jewish Philanthropies of New York, Inc.